ccssmnn/tilly/src/content/blog/pragmatic-relationship-journaling/en.md

 But there is room for improvement.
 Todoist is where my work tasks live, household stuff, freelance work.
 My notes app has everything else.
 When I opened either app to add a journal entry, I'd see all that other noise first.
 It interrupted my flow.

 The friction came in two forms.
 First, context-switching between separate tools meant I'd often skip journaling entirely.
-Second, my notes and reminders were disconnected.
-I couldn't easily see that a note about Sarah and a reminder to ask her about her project were linked.
+Second, while writing a note about Sarah, I'd think "I should add a reminder to follow up on this" and then have to switch apps again.

 ## Where AI Can Help